discretize/discretize-guides/fractals/shattered-observatory/index.md

 After the crowd control phases are over, Artsariiv reappears in the middle of the platform and conjures an _Obliterate_ attack and multiple orange void zones which need to be dodged.
 She also does her _Beaming Smile_ attack similar to the start of the fight.
 Kill the respawned _Temporal Anomaly_ and clones (optional) before switching to her again.

 Below 66% health, Artsariiv throws a large _Globolla Marble_ from time to time which needs to be bounced back to her over nine locations.
-Failing to bounce usually results in a party wipe, choose a reliable player beforehand to solo this (usually the least important profession - <Specialization name="warrior"/>).
+Failing to bounce usually results in a party wipe, choose a reliable player beforehand to solo this (usually the profession with the least amount of damage <Specialization name="Renegade"/>).

 After the fight is over, take the portal in the North and move forward to get to Arkk.